Beverley Mahood: Music career

-Mahood is also known for being an enthusiastic Toronto Maple Leafs fan.
-She has sung the national anthems at numerous home games for both the Leafs and the Nashville Predators.

 Acting career

 In 2006, Mahood contributed her name and image to the Bootlegger Jean print campaign with her image appearing in stores across North America.
 As an actress, she has performed in The Vagina Monologues (2004), the stage production Heartthrobs (2003) and Castle Rocks (Young People's Theatre, 1998).

 She performed in the 2004 television film Chicks with Sticks.
 Mahood was cast to be the singing superheroine Dazzler in X-Men: The Last Stand (2006).
 However, she did not shoot any scenes as her character (and many others) were cut from the film.

 Charity work

-Mahood has and continues to host the Kinsmen Telemiracle in Saskatchewan annually each March, with 2020 being the 23rd year that she has done so.
+Mahood has and continues to host the Kinsmen Telemiracle in Saskatchewan annually each March, with 2024 being the 27th year that she has done so.
 As the host of the Saskatchewan-based telethon, Mahood performs and sings, as well as introducing talent and speaking with various people who have raised funds.
+Mahood also sings the Telemiracle theme song "Thank You", which has been that telethon's theme since 2021.

 She also performed at The Bohemian Ball in Toronto on 20 February 2009.
 The 2009 Bohemian Ball, organised by the Canada Czech Republic Chamber of Commerce, was held in support of the SickKids Foundation and the Hospital for Sick Children.

 Mahood is a supporter of the following initiatives: the Juvenile Diabetes Research Foundation, the Alberta's Children's Hospital, the David Foster Foundation and the CIBC Run for the Cure.
 She is also the spokesperson for the Pink Mitten Campaign, which raises money for breast cancer research, education and awareness programs.